-This policy was adopted by the Governing Body of Garlinge Primary School and Nursery and Parkside Community Foundation Primary School on 26 March 2024 and supersedes any previous Capability Policy and Procedure.
+This policy was adopted by the Governing Body of Garlinge Primary School and Nursery and Parkside Community Primary School on the 17 January 2023 and supersedes any previous Capability Policy and Procedure.

 This policy will be reviewed by the Governing Body annually or earlier if there is a need.
 This will involve consultation with the recognised unions where there have been material changes.